davenquinn/Thesis/chapters/01-introduction.md

-This study uses investigation of mantle-sourced xenolith samples to estimate the structure and origin of a mantle domain beneath the Coast Ranges, linking the two scales using both a review of geologic context and modeling.
+This study uses investigation of mantle-sourced xenolith samples to estimate the structure and origin of a mantle domain beneath the Coast Ranges, linking the two scales using both a review of geologic context and heat-flow modeling.

 The latest Neoproterozoic Eon and its boundary with the Cambrian Period is a time of rapid global change culminating in origin of animal life